elaysason/SVM-Kernels-Comparison-MNIST/README.md

 3. [Footnote](#footnote)

 ## General
-The algorithms learn per network a training set of MISIT,the hand written digit database.It makes predictions of new set of digit (test set).
+The algorithms learn per algorithm a training set of MISIT,the hand written digit database.It makes predictions of new set of digit (test set).

 The MINSIT databse got digits from 0 to 9